 The hills are bursting with colors, as we celebrate the season.
 Hikes throughout the park get people into the blooms, while games, crafts, and activities offer something for everyone on the valley floor.

 Location: Sunol Regional Wilderness, 1895 Geary Road Sunol, CA

 photo: Butter & Egg Days, Steven Restivo Event Services

-Now on its 37th year, Petaluma’s annual Butter & Egg Days Parade & Festival has become a beloved community tradition that draws tens of thousands of people.
-This year’s event celebrates the 100th anniversary of National Egg Day and the 100th anniversary of the very first Egg Day parade.
+Petaluma’s annual Butter & Egg Days Parade & Festival has become a beloved community tradition that draws tens of thousands of people.
+This year’s theme, “It’s always punny in Petaluma,” promises to bring humor to this event.
 Petaluma’s charming Historic Downtown District will be transformed into an open-air marketplace, with arts and crafts vendors, food vendors, kids’ activities and more.
 Don’t miss the Cutest Chick contest featuring dozens of tots bedecked in fluffy yellow feathers.
 The kids’ parade starts at 11:30 a.m. and the main parade starts at noon.